 WAY OF THE HORSE COACHING INC

-Social and Emotional Learning led by horses is learning by observation, experimental learning, interacting with the environment.
+Equine Led Social and Emotional Learning facilitated by horses is learning by observation, experimental learning, interacting with the environment.

 The programme helps clients to achieve outcomes related to improving mental and emotional wellbeing, improving confidence, building self-esteem and developing communication skills.